adamsanderson/qwandry/README.markdown

 Why spend time trying to remember where libraries, projects, and packages are lurking when your computer can do it faster?

-		qw activerecord # opens the activerecord gem in your editor qw matrix	      # opens ruby's matrix class in your editor
+		qw matrix	       # opens ruby's matrix class in your editor qw rails         # will ask you which version of rails you want to open qw activerec 3.1 # will find the gem activerecord 3.1 and open it

 Installation
 ------------